If you can’t find your answer here, let me know and I will get you the answer.

 Q: How would you summarize performance improvement?

 A: Lowe's Home Improvement says it best, "Never Stop Improving".
 I will add to that, "Never stop improving your strengths."
 Don't improve what should be eliminated, improve what remains.

 Q: How do you define a contagious performance improvement culture?

-A: It starts with strengths-based leadership demonstrating their willingness to invest in their people.
-There needs to be a culture of trust and candor, coupled with a coordinated approach to systematically and continuously improve strengths.
+A: It starts with people-centered leadership demonstrating their willingness to invest in their people.
+There needs to be a culture of trust and candor, coupled with a coordinated approach to systematically and continuously improve everyone's strengths.
 This culture needs to be innovative which allows you to proactively improve.
 The culture also need to be agile which allows you to quickly implement improvements and respond to unforeseen impacts.
 Speed is an advantage.
 The recurring monetary benefits are a reduction in wasted time and material costs.
 Other benefits are reduced distress and improved people loyalty.

 Q: What is the single most important aspect of a contagious performance improvement culture?